IBM-EPBL/IBM-Project-43797-1660719685/Project Design & Planning/Ideation Phase/README.md

 ### Literature Survey

 A literature surey is a thorough overview of earlier studies on a subject.
 The literature review examines academic books, journals, and other materials that are pertinent to a particular field of study.
-For the assignment, our team analyzed several publications and journals.
+For the project, our team analyzed several publications and journals.

 - [Literature Survey](https://github.com/IBM-EPBL/IBM-Project-43797-1660719685/blob/main/Project%20Design%20%26%20Planning/Ideation%20Phase/Literature%20Survey-SL.pdf)